 Illustration 2: One example of Josef Albers' color exercises, designed to show how colors change depending on what colors and values surround them.
 Above, the color strip on the right is made to look like two different colors on the left.
 When done in paper rather than on a computer screen, the white strip is actually a piece of paper which can be lifted to show that the two colors are indeed the same.
 On the left, the color appears to be closer to red; on the right, it looks more orange.
 This is due to the fact that red and green are complementary colors, and the green will make the color look more red.
 Orange and blue are also complementary colors, so the blue will make the color on the right appear more orange.
 Values can also affect these relationships; the lighter green will make the red look darker, and the darker blue will make the "orange" look lighter.

 In the above example, two different colors are made to appear like the same color.
 On the right, they are placed together so it can be seen that one is orange, one is red.
 Again, the white strip "hides" this fact.
 Using color and value, with experimentation, you can produce color effects such as these, and learn how colors interact with and change one another, as well as values (lights and darks).
 The best way to do this is to use artist-quality colored papers, such as Color-Aid paper, however Color-Aid paper is very expensive.
-I checked at www.dickblick.com, and found that a full set of Color-Aid paper is over $700.
+I checked at www.dickblick.com, and found that a full set of Color-Aid paper is over $700 (as of the date of this writing).
 That's right, $700!
-They also had listed a swatch book, which is a full set of colors, only 2" x 4-1/2" size sheets, for $37.00, and I think a 6"x9" set for $91.
+They also had listed a swatch book, which is a full set of colors, only 2" x 4-1/2" size sheets, for $37.00, and I think a 6"x 9" set for $91.
 The smallest set could be used, if you work in miniature.
 Construction paper is of limited value in these exercises; what you need is colored paper which comes in as many colors as possible, to try different colors and values.
 "Found" papers can also be used, like from magazines, etc, or even autumn leaves.
 When painting, you can learn to see these effects in action, and learn to arrange your colors and values with this interaction in mind.

 Illustration 3: Spatial cues - These are some of the spatial cues artists use to indicate spatial depth in images.
 These cues are used in both traditional and contemporary painting, although the manner in which they are used can differ between approaches.
 Traditional art tries to represent the illusion of distance; contemporary art (after 1850) often is not concerned with the illusion of depth, but rather the arrangement of forms on a flat picture surface.